EkaaPrawiraa/Social-Network-Influencer-Detector/README.md

 	•	Results: Users are ranked based on their influence scores, helping to identify the most influential users.

 **Algorithm Analysis**
+Time Complexity: The time complexity primarily depends on the matrix multiplication and eigenvalue computation.
+For large matrices, algorithms like power iteration or Lanczos method are often used, which can be more efficient than direct computation.
+Generally, matrix operations have a time complexity of  O(n^3)  for dense matrices, where  n  is the number of nodes.
+Space Complexity: The space complexity is  O(n^2)  for storing the adjacency matrix and  O(n)  for the eigenvector.
+Sparse matrix representations can reduce space requirements.

 ## [Frontend] Frontend Components

 **How to Run the Program**

-	1. Clone the repository: git clone <repository-url>
+- Clone the repository: git clone <repository-url>
-	2. Navigate to the frontend directory: cd frontend
+- Navigate to the frontend directory: cd frontend
-	3. Install dependencies: npm install
+- Install dependencies: npm install
-	4. Start the application: npm start
+- Start the application: npm start
- 5. Open the website's frontend on : localhost:3000
+- Open the website's frontend on : localhost:3000

 **List of Created Pages and Their Purposes**

-	•	Dashboard Page : Shows top 10 users based on its calculations
+- Dashboard Page : Shows top 10 users based on its calculations
-	•	User Management Page: Allows users CRUD the list of existing users from the database
+- User Management Page: Allows users CRUD the list of existing users from the database
-	•	Tweet Management Page: Allows users CRUD the list of existing tweets from the database
+- Tweet Management Page: Allows users CRUD the list of existing tweets from the database
-	•	Graph Visualization Page : Show users the visualization of every user's relationship
+- Graph Visualization Page : Show users the visualization of every user's relationship

 ## Screenshots